Clemapfel/mousetrap/docs/04_widgets.md

 Where `[](DropDown*){}` is a lambda that simply does nothing (but still conforms to the `(DropDown*, (Data_t)) -> void` signature).

-Using item ids or the callback, we can trigger custom behavior whenever the user changes their selection of dropdown items.
+Using item ids or each items callback, we can trigger custom behavior whenever the user changes their selection to one of dropdown items.

 ---